 Continue With the Process of Understanding Your Addiction

-Since everyone is different, there is not set timeline for when the move to the next phase takes place.
+Since everyone is different, there is no set timeline for when the move to the next phase takes place.
 Instead, your support team takes the information they learn as they monitor your recovery to determine when it is time to move forward with your treatment plan.
 You can help with this step by being honest about your symptoms.
 For instance, you can talk to your counselors about any cravings that you experience and let them know if you still deal with withdrawal symptoms.
-Your honesty allows the network of professionals helping you to make the best decisions for your health.
+Your honesty allows the network of professionals to help you to make the best decisions for your health.

 Once the team believes that you are ready to move to the next phase of treatment, they will work with you to find the right facility to help you get stronger as you fight your addiction.
-Since our program works with a network of the finest substance abuse treatment centers, we can find one that matches your needs.
+Since our program works with a network of the most excellent substance abuse treatment centers, we can find one that matches your needs.

-Finish With a Relapse Prevention Plan
+Drug Addiction Help: Finish With a Relapse Prevention Plan

 From the very first day of detox, you begin to learn about the underlying causes of your addiction that lead to relapse if they go unaddressed.
-During your time at the detox center, you attend counseling sessions that help you understand more about why you first turned to drugs or alcohol to cope.
+During your time at the detox center, you attend counseling sessions.
+This therapy can help you understand more about why you first turned to drugs or alcohol to cope.

 You may decide to join a gym or take up jogging to continue to strengthen your physical health and enjoy those natural endorphins.
-You may also choose to begin an after care program that involves group meetings or counseling sessions.
-The process of becoming totally drug-free gets easier over time, but and your decision to start it the right way gives you an opportunity to lean on others for support as you begin your recovery.
+You may also choose to begin an aftercare program that involves group meetings or counseling sessions.
+The process of becoming drug-free gets easier over time, but and your decision to start it the right way allows you to lean on others for support as you begin your recovery.